jevko/queryjevko.js/README.md

 `jevkoToJs` translates the result of `parseJevko` into IDVs.

-For example `jevkoToJs` will translate the result of parsing this:
+For example it will translate the result of parsing this:

 ```
 include(author)fields(articles((title)(body))people((name)))